stroncis/numpy-image-shredder/README.md

       ![Output with multiple effects](assets/images/result_fx_example_2.png)
     *   Output view with slicing guidelines, helps visualising action results:<br>
       ![Output with guidelines](assets/images/result_guidelines_example.png)
     *   Output using [thispersondoesnotexist.com](https://thispersondoesnotexist.com/)'s `StyleGAN2` face generator.
 This can en up as a comical lo-fi character or plain horror, use with discretion.
-No person's feelings has been harmed.<br>
+No person's feelings has been harmed.
+Smack **Reload image** button to cease current person's non existence.<br>
       ![Output with guidelines](assets/images/result_thispersondoesnotexist.png)